Manifold Gaussian Variational Bayes on the Precision Matrix: Variational inference

-\section{Variational Inference}
+\section{Variational inference}

-Variational Inference (VI) stands as a convenient and feasible approximate method for Bayesian inference.
-Let $y$ denote the data, $\lik$ the likelihood of the data based on some model whose $k$-dimensional parameter is $\theta$.
-Let $\prior$ be the prior distribution on $\th$.
-In standard Bayesian inference the posterior is retrieved via the Bayes theorem as $\post = \prior \lik / p\br{y}$.
-As the marginal likelihood $p\br{y}$ is generally intractable, Bayesian inference is often difficult for complex models.
-Though the problem can be tackled with sampling methods, Monte Carlo techniques, although non-parametric and asymptotically exact may be slow, especially in high-dimensional applications \citep{salimans2015markov}.
+Variational Inference (VI) is a convenient and feasible approximate method for Bayesian inference.
+Let $\by$ denote the data, $p\br{\by\vert \bth}$ the likelihood of the data based on some model whose $d$-dimensional parameter is $\bth$.
+Let $p\brt$ be the prior distribution on $\bth$.
+In standard Bayesian inference, the posterior is retrieved via the Bayes theorem as $p\br{\bth \vert \by} = p\brt p\br{\by\vert \bth} / p\br{\by}$.
+As the marginal likelihood $p\br{\by}$ is generally intractable, Bayesian inference is often difficult for complex models.
+Though sampling techniques can tackle the problem, non-parametric and asymptotically exact Monte Carlo methods may be slow, especially in high-dimensional applications \citep{salimans2015markov}.